projectchrono/chrono-website/download/index.md

 Useful tools
 =============================

-In the following we list download links for useful third-party tools and libraries that you might need if you want to build/use Project Chrono.
-If you plan to build Project Chrono from the source code in the GIT repository, some of them are mandatory (ex. the GIT client, the CMake tool, the compiler, etc.) but if you install the precompiled Project Chrono binaries, most are optional.
+The following list contains useful third-party tools and libraries for building and/or using Chrono.
+If building Chrono from source, some of them are required/recommended (e.g., a GIT client, CMake for configuration, a compiler, etc.).
+If using preinstalled binaries, most of these are optional.

 ### C++ compiler